Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Coaxial digital audio cable

-Yet, many AV cables may or may not be accurately designed to be 75 ohms in the real world – whatever it may say on the packaging.
+Yet, in the real world, many AV cables may not be 75 ohms – whatever it may say on the packaging.

 Good Value Coaxial Audio Cable